-II.
-Combining outputs of multiple binary classifiers.
 In the system presented here, the SVM outputs were combined to make a 7 alternative forced choice.
 The most common way to combine SVM outputs for multiclass decisions is by voting.
 This procedure counts the number of stage 1 classifiers aligned with each emotion.
 For example, if one SVM indicates happiness and not surprise, happiness gets +1 and surprise gets -1.
 These votes are summed over all of the SVM's.
 Softmax ensures each class is allocated a number between 0 and 1, with unit sum over classes.
 We also explored a variation on voting which uses the sum of the classifier margins, which are typically clustered around +1 or -1, instead of the binary outputs.
 This variation made little difference, and the voting results presented here use binary outputs.

-We compared voting to nearest neighbor, and to a learned mapping based on multinomial logistic ridge regression (MLR).
+We compared voting to nearest neighbor, and to a learned mapping based on multinomial logistic ridge regression (MLR) .
 In nearest neighbor, the continuous SVM output (the margin) for each of the n SVM's gives an n-dimensional pattern vector.
 The test image is assigned the class of the training image with the shortest Euclidean distance between their pattern vectors.
-MLR learns the weight matrix that maps the outputs of Stage one classifiers onto the 7 emotions.
+MLR learns the weight matrix that maps the outputs of Stage one classifiers onto the seven emotions.
 MLR is a maximum likelihood approach, which is equivalent to a single layer perceptron with weight decay and with SoftMax competition between the outputs.
+SVM's are in some sense the limiting case of MLR as the ridge term goes to zero.
 The regression was implemented using the Newton-Raphson method and a ridge term coefficient of 0.001.
-The advantage of this data-dependent second stage is that it could learn common confusions and biases which lead to errors in a direct voting situation.
+The advantage of this data-dependent second stage is that it could learn common confusions and biases, which lead to errors in a direct voting situation.